WE BELIEVE THERE'S A FINANCIAL PATH FORWARD FOR YOU

 OTHER STATE FUNDING

 Most, if not all, states in the United States provide some form of financial support for disabled individuals.
 These programs are too many and often too complex to describe on this page in any meaningful fashion.
 That being said, the steps to approaching state funding programs for assistance are virtually similar to the steps listed in our insurance section.
-We recommend you read that section carefully and follow the steps enumerated there.

 The zPods® team has worked with many individuals who have successfully accessed state funding sources.
 We've even spoken directly with state workers to educate them about the need that many disabled individuals have for better sleep.
 We will continue to encourage states to assist individuals in the disability community.
 If you are facing hurdles with this kind of support, please contact us—we may be able to help.